What is PET Plastic | The Ultimate Guide

 • It shows fantastic electrical insulating properties.

-• PET is smack and fracture-proof, making it a good alternative to glass in many applications.
+• PET is smack and fracture-proof, making it an excellent alternative to glass in many applications.

 • It exhibits high resistance to organic matter and water, which can become advantageous or a nuisance depending on the application.